Benrahma rescues point for West Ham United with brace against Onuachu's Genk

 Editors' Picks

-The Algerian gave the Hammers hopes of getting their fourth straight win in Group H, but it was dashed after Tomas Soucek scored an own goal in the 87th minute.
+The Algerian gave the Hammers hope of getting their fourth straight win in Group H, but it was dashed after Tomas Soucek scored an own goal in the 87th minute.

 Benrahma's brillance at the Cegeka Arena made him the first West Ham United player to score a brace in a major European competition since David Cross’ hat-trick against Real Madrid Castilla in the Cup Winners’ Cup in October 1980.

-It also made him surpass his tally in his debut 2020-21 season at West Ham United.
+It also made him surpass his tally in his debut 2020-21 season at West Ham.
 The 26-year-old has now contributed six goals and three assists in 15 appearances for the Hammers this term.

-Nigeria's Onuachu played from start to finish for Genk, but he could not add to his tally of a goal after four appearances in the Europa League this campaign.
+Nigeria's Onuachu played from start to finish for Genk, but he could not add to his tally of one goal after four appearances in the Europa League this campaign.

 Despite the dropped points, the Hammers remain at the summit of Group H with 10 points after four matches.
 They lead second-placed Genk by six points, with two games left to play for.